wp-plugins/gallery-images/readme.txt

 Huge-IT Image Gallery is the best plugin to use if you want to be original with your website.
 Image Gallery has specially made to allow it’s users create a lot of ways to represent your images, videos and information.
 Just add image or video wright descriptions and titles for each view of the Image Gallery and choose one from 6 unrepeatable views.

-* Gallery / Content-Popup
+* Gallery / Content-Popup - Image Gallery
-* Content Slider
+* Content Slider - Image Gallery
-* Ligthtbox Gallery
+* Ligthtbox Gallery - Image Gallery
-* Huge-IT Slider
+* Huge-IT Slider - Image Gallery
-* Thumbnail view.
+* Thumbnail view - Image Gallery
-* Justified.
+* Justified - Image Gallery

 Each view has unique customizable options in “ General Options “ section to make them fit your taste.
 Almost every type of text can be change from the standpoint of text and color.
 Also there are a lot of features relative as to Image Gallery and thumbnails as to it's lightbox.
 Talking about Lightbox, notice, that Image Gallery plugin has separate options page, where you can choose one from 5 lightbox views, and customize it.
 And that way to create desirable style of your website.
 Show your image and video in it's best way!